vruusmann/blog/_posts/2019-02-28-jpmml_model_api_configuring_jaxb_dependency.md

 If a Java application declares a run-time dependency ("compile" and "runtime" Apache Maven scopes) only on the JPMML-Model library, then it is limited to the first deployment scenario.
 However, if the Java application declares a run-time dependency on the JPMML-Model library **plus** one or more JAXB runtimes, then it can follow either development scenario.

 This blog post aims to nail down the configuration of GlassFish Metro runtime.
-The analysis is based on a `jaxb_demo` toy application, which deals with marshalling and unmarshalling an empty PMML class model object.
+The analysis is based on a `jaxb_demo` demo application, which deals with marshalling and unmarshalling an empty PMML class model object.

 The project is built and deployed throughout this exercise using the following sequence of commands: